JesperWestell/CS221-Crazy-Eights/README.md

 for the Q-learning agent.

 #util.py
-Contains helper functions used by many of the agents
+Contains helper functions used by many of the agents.

 #rl_weights.txt
 Contains the weights used by the evaluation function used by RLAgent.
 Readable